 Join Us and Help Vulnerable People in Cambridge

-We are looking for looking for Trustees and Volunteers to help build a better tomorrow for people in financial crisis.
+We are looking for Trustees and Volunteers to help build a better tomorrow for people in financial crisis.

-The charity has helped over 741 local people/families in 2020, with small grants (up to £200) that make a huge difference to their lives.
+The charity 976 with small grants in 2022 that made huge difference to those in need.
 To ensure that help is given quickly to people in urgent need, we work closely with other local organisations and charities such as Citizens Advice.

 "I want to say a huge big thank you to Cambridge Aid for all the funds you have given the families and individuals throughout the year.

 It has made such a difference to many families - not just for the essentials, and I can’t tell you how often people have been in tears as the gesture is so poignant for them.
 The money will definitely make such a difference to the families this year."

 - Financial Inclusion Officer

 Cambridge City Council

 Cambridge Money Advice Centre